Leila De Lima is the present Secretary of Justice of the Philippines. (She is now a Senator).

 - Raul S. Roco Award for Public Service Excellence (2009)

 - Urban Poor Person of the Year Award (2008)

-Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belong.
+Leila De Lima is a bonafide member of the ruling Liberal party where the incumbent President belongs.
 She is being rumored to be prepping for a senatorial bid but has repeatedly said she has no plans for 2016 yet.
-She said she is still awaiting for invitation from the ruling Liberal Party to join next year’selections.
+She said she is still waiting for an invitation from the ruling Liberal Party to join next year’s elections.

 On July 28, 2018, Liberal International will present the foremost human rights award to Senator Leila De Lima in the Philippines.

 More than 60 prominent liberal politicians from 30 countries have signed a statement calling for the senator’s immediate release from prison and the dropping of fabricated charges against her.